KosmX/emotes/emotecraftCommon/emotecraftCommon.md

 <br>
 To work on Bukkit and Collar.

-Collar will need to include Netty
+Base api will be in this module